 Anusha performed twice at Art in Action 2014.
 Art in Action was “Inspired by the simple principle that people are fascinated when artists and craftsmen openly demonstrate their skills and discuss their work.”
 Anusha performed a selection of classical pieces.
 In one of the shows she performed with her friend Sushmita Gosh.
 Sushmita is one of the finest exponents of Kathak.
-She is currently the Director of the Kathak Kendra, New Delhi.
+She was also the Director of the Kathak Kendra, New Delhi.

 This choreographic work challenges notions of normal and abnormal, drawing inspiration from Anusha Subramanyam’s therapeutic and creative movement work with people with physical and mental challenges.
 It is an exploration of the dance that they created, using movement that is raw and sincere – straight from the heart.

 Anusha also worked at the renal ward of the Birmingham Children’s Hospital, where she used dance to engage with the children and their families, empower the children’s own movement to help them regain an identity beyond that of sick patients.

 The work uses the emotive and gestural grammar of Bharatanatyam, combining it with movement that is both contemporary and classical.

 Music : Michael Ormiston, Candida, Alice Shields and TM Krishnan

 Music arranged : Vipul Sangoi and Anusha Subramanyam